ragouradja/QLAB/DL_model/README.md

 shuf -n 10000000 datasets/CG/samples_CG_poses_negative.tsv > datasets/CG/samples_CG_poses_negative.10m.tsv
 pigz datasets/CG/samples_CG_poses_negative.tsv
 ```
+For this extraction, you will have for sure more than 10M lines (much more) since there is more unmethylated cytosines than methylated.

 ### 2.3 Balancing step for CHG and CHH
+Balancing kmers of methylated and unmethylated cytosines to have similar proportions of kmers (see DSP paper).
+This will create a new negative dataset to use.
+The old one is compressed.

 ```bash
 # Will create datasets/CHG/balanced/samples_CHG_poses_negative.10m.balanced.tsv
 python ${script_dir}/balance_pos_neg.py --pos_file datasets/CHG/samples_CHG_poses_positive.10m.tsv